Redesigning rewards into simple, motivating Missions

 A/B Testing

-Engineering capacity was limited.
-To move fast, we focused on critical updates testing small copy changes and a progress indicator.
+Users felt lost without seeing progress.
+Dev capacity was limited.
+To move fast, I focused on key updates testing small copy changes and a progress indicator.

-Engineering capacity was limited.
-To move fast, we focused on critical updates testing small copy changes and a progress indicator.
+Users felt lost without seeing progress.
+Dev capacity was limited.
+To move fast, I focused on key updates testing small copy changes and a progress indicator.

 Workshops